donmccurdy/glTF-Transform/README.md

 lerna exec -- <command>
 ```

-While editing any one package, use `npm run dev` in that package to watch and rebuild code
+While working, use `npm run watch` to watch and rebuild code after changes.
+To use a local
-after changes.
-When editing multiple packages, you may need to run `npm run dev` in each.
-To use a local version of the CLI, run `npm link` within the `packages/gltf-transform-cli`
+version of the CLI, run `npm link` within the `packages/cli` directory.
+Then
-directory.
-Then `gltf-transform -h` will use local code instead of any global installation.
+`gltf-transform -h` will use local code instead of any global installation.

 In the event that dependencies get into a broken state, removing `package-lock.json` and
 reinstalling may resolve things.